Learn how to make perfect kettle popcorn; this classic, sweet and salty Stovetop Kettle Corn Recipe is simple, easy and calls only for 3 ingredients.

 White Sugar.
 White Sugar is the crux of this recipe.
 This will give your dish the sweet flavour that it is known for.
+You may use brown sugar or other sweeteners like maple syrup or honey instead.

 Salt (optional): For a salty-sweet delight, sprinkle some sea salt or kosher salt on top of your sweet kettle corn.